 Why You Need Mexican Auto Insurance

-Mexican law requires that out-of-country drivers must be financially liable for any physical damage or bodily injury they might cause.
+Mexican law requires that foreigners must be financially liable for any physical damage or bodily injury they might cause while driving in Mexico.
 Unless you have Mexican auto insurance, the only way to prove this financial responsibility is to have a pre-arranged bond with a Mexican bank or cash on your person in an amount large enough to cover liabilities, which can be as high as $333,000 with the new death liability in Baja.
 The easiest and cheapest way to to meet the Mexican proof of liability is to purchase Mexican auto insurance through Discover Baja.

 If you have an accident or are stopped by the police for a vehicle-related problem and you do not have Mexican auto insurance, you can be arrested, have your vehicle impounded and be heavily penalized for violating the law.
 This is in addition to being liable for any damages you may have caused in an accident.
 Mexican law considers all traffic accidents to be both civil and criminal offenses, unlike the U.S. where they are considered only civil offenses.
-In Mexico, you are guilty until proven innocent – you don’t want to spend your Baja vacation behind bars because you didn’t get Mexican auto insurance.
+In Mexico, you are guilty until proven innocent—you don’t want to spend your Baja vacation in jail because you didn’t get Mexican auto insurance.

 Even if Your U.S. Policy Covers You, You STILL NEED Mexican Auto Insurance

-If you have an accident, even a fender-bender, the police will immediately ask to see your driver’s license, car registration and your Mexican auto insurance policy.
+If you have an accident, even a fender-bender, the police will immediately ask to see your driver’s license, car registration, and your Mexican auto insurance policy.
 You you can be arrested, have your vehicle impounded and be heavily penalized if you do not have proof of at least Mexican liability coverage.
-If you are able to get your car back to the U.S., you may then make a claim with your U.S. insurance company for any damage done to your car.

 It’s always safer to cover all your bases by purchasing a full coverage Mexican policy for your vehicle.
-With the extremely low rates for Discover Baja’s exclusive 90-day or 120-day tourist full-coverage policies, you can travel with the peace of mind of knowing that you are well-covered in the unfortunate event of a an accident.
+With the extremely low rates for Discover Baja’s exclusive policies, you can travel with the peace of mind of knowing that you are well-covered in the unfortunate event of a an accident.